hazelcast/fraud-detection-onnx/README.md

 Finally, and for the purposes of this demo, the pipeline perform two actions:

 * All potentially fraudulent transactions, (e.g. filter those with fraud probability higher than 0.5), are logged to the console
-* All predictions and incoming transactions are saved in memory (as IMaps) 24 hours for further analysis
+* <TO-DO> All predictions and incoming transactions are saved in memory (as IMaps) 24 hours for further analysis

 ## Production Ideas
-In a real-world scenario, the end of the inference pipeline could become the starting point to other pipelines.
+In a real-world scenario, the end of the inference pipeline is typically the start of other pipelines.
 For example, you could create pipelines to:

 * Trigger automatic customer validation request for potentially fraudulent transactions
-* Alert data scientist about model/data drift (e.g. determine if model re-training is needed)
+* Trigger automatic alerts for ML OPs teeam warning about model/data drift (e.g. determine if model re-training is needed)
-* Send automatic merchant notifications for "fraudulent transactions"
-* Update Customer Features such as "last known coordinates" or "number/value of transactions attempted in the last X minutes"
+* Update Customer "online" features such as "last known coordinates", "last transaction amount". "amount spent in the last 24 hours", number/value of transactions attempted in the last X minutes/days"

-# Check Logs to see Potentially Fraudulent transasctions flagged by the model
+# Check Logs to see Potentially Fraudulent transactions flagged by the model
 you should see some of these potential fraud cases by inspecting the logs. \

 ```